 Now that we’ve looked at the budgetary advantages of moving to containers, let’s dig into the technical benefits.
 While the two are intertwined, there are specific technical aspects of containerization to be aware of, such as security.
 After all, it does no good to save money by moving to something that’s demonstrably less performant or secure.
 Let’s start by looking at containers themselves.

 What’s a container?
 At its core, a container is a way to isolate software from the rest of the system.
-Isolation is not unique to containers, and has been an area of computer science research for decades.
+Isolation isn’t unique to containers, and has been an area of computer science research for decades.
 Historically, isolation has been achieved through virtualization: a single physical machine running multiple virtual machines (VMs), a virtualized OS running multiple applications, remote session virtualization, and so on.
 The general idea is that a scarce underlying resource is virtualized, allowing multiple users to share it.

 Exactly what resources are shared, though, is what affects policy and budgets.
 For instance, suppose you use an OS that has no allowances for virtualization.
 In a scenario where you run multiple VMs on a single machine, these VMs each require their own copy of that OS, as well as payment of any associated licensing cost.
 Conversely, suppose you’re using a paravirtualized solution and running multiple applications on a single virtualization layer.
 In this case, the underlying OS can be shared and these licensing costs are eliminated.